sjbiaga/kittens/recursion-4-Defer/README.md

 Solution - Part 2
 -----------------

-The `ContT`inuations are the results of the following smart function values (method):
+The `Cont`inuations are the results of the following smart function values (method):

 ```Scala
 given unit = Zero // One